-Sophia England BA, PGDip, MBACP (Accred) Counsellor and Psychotherapist
+Sophia England BA, PGDip, Counsellor and Psychotherapist (Accred)

 In response to the COVID-19 outbreak, I'm offering sessions over the phone or virtually on Skype.

 Feel like you’ve lost control?
 Undergoing a big change?
 Or need to talk to a professional?

 Counselling can help you.

-I'm trained to deal with a range of situations, to help you find ways to cope with issues and concerns in your life.
+I'm trained to deal with a range of presenting issues, to help you find ways to cope in life.

 You might be considering counselling if you feel anxious, depressed or you have experienced a bereavement.
-People also find counselling useful if their relationships feel strained or they are having harmful thoughts and feelings.
+People also find counselling useful if their relationships feel strained or they're having harmful thoughts and feelings.

-In addition to the issues above some other areas I also have experience of working with people is if they are experiencing eating disorders, unexpected mood swings, disrupted sleeping patterns, or if they find themselves using substances to cope with issues in their life.
+In addition to the categories above some other areas I also have experience of working with people is if they are experiencing disordered eating, unexpected mood swings, disrupted sleeping patterns, or if they find themselves using alcohol or drugs to cope with issues in their life.